dotnet/AspNetCore.Docs/aspnetcore/blazor/security/account-confirmation-and-password-recovery.md

 In this article, [Mailchimp's Transactional API](https://mailchimp.com/developer/transactional/api/) is used via [Mandrill.net](https://www.nuget.org/packages/Mandrill.net) to send email.
 We recommend using an email service to send email rather than SMTP.
 SMTP is difficult to configure and secure properly.
 Whichever email service you use, access their guidance for .NET apps, create an account, configure an API key for their service, and install any NuGet packages required.

-Create a class to fetch the secure email API key.
-The example in this article uses a class named `AuthMessageSenderOptions` with a `EmailAuthKey` property to hold the key.
+Create a class to hold the secret email provider API key.
+The example in this article uses a class named `AuthMessageSenderOptions` with an `EmailAuthKey` property to hold the key.

 `AuthMessageSenderOptions.cs`: